Jabernathy88/rpg-sandbox/World_of_Mists/Blades_of_Mist.md

 If your character takes a **2-3 days off** to relax without working a case, you automatically refresh **1 stress** for free.
 After that, there is no other mechanical benefit for taking a vacation. :-)

-If you choose to Seek Refuge in a more active way, you always roll **2d6**.
+**When you Seek Refuge** to relieve stress in a more active way, you always roll **2d6**.
 For simplicity, this roll does not involve Attributes or any other bonuses.
 No matter whatt, Seeking Refuge **always** refreshes your stress pool completely.
 And on:

 * **1-3:** You Overindulge.
 GM picks the consequence.
 * **4-5:** You Overindulge.
 You pick the consequence.
 Describe the details: How does the balance between your Mythos and Logos begin to crack or fade?